Barbiche/barbiche.github.io/_posts/2022-12-24-a-lost-fire.md

 ![../assets/img/a_lost_fire_gameplay.png](/assets/img/a_lost_fire_gameplay.png)

 This is my first compo game, which means the first game where every pieces of content are handmade by me.
-This is not my best entry, but it was a pleasant relief, and even if this project remains a bit buggy, I do keep some affect to this game.
+On release, the game was unfortunately to buggy to provide the expected experience, and I didn't reached the polishing level I wanted to have for this type of game.
+Although, it was a really pleasant relief, and I keep some affect to this game, and notably the music, inspired by Breath of the Wild's OST, which got me a good score of **43rd in Audio.**